 As a Company employee, you must review these Standards of Business Conduct at least annually.
 If you have questions or concerns after reviewing this document, speak with your supervisor, Senior Management, Human Resources, Legal Affairs, or the Compliance Department, including the Chief Ethics & Compliance Officer.
-Plexxikon employees can contact Plexxikon's Compliance Officer.

-Note: for the purposes of this Standards of Business Conduct document the term "Compliance" shall refer to, collectively, the Compliance Department, the Chief Ethics & Compliance Officer and Plexxikon's Compliance Officer.
+Note: For the purposes of this Standards of Business Conduct document the term "Compliance" shall refer to, collectively, the Compliance Department and the Chief Ethics & Compliance Officer.

-If you have a concern that the Standards of Business Conduct has been violated, please contact the appropriate Compliance Department via the contact information provided in the RESOURCES FOR EMPLOYEES TO ASK QUESTIONS OR RAISE CONCERNS section of this document.
+If you have a concern that the Standards of Business Conduct has been violated, please contact the appropriate Compliance Department via the contact information provided in the Resources for Employees to Ask Questions or Raise Concerns section of this document.

 Who do the Standards of Business Conduct apply to?

-The Standards of Business Conduct apply to Daiichi Sankyo, Inc., Plexxikon Inc. ("Plexxikon"), and American Regent, Inc. ("American Regent").
+The Standards of Business Conduct apply to Daiichi Sankyo, Inc. and American Regent, Inc. ("American Regent").
 "Daiichi Sankyo, Inc." as that term is used herein shall include employees within Daiichi Sankyo Pharma Development ("DSPD") Division, Daiichi Sankyo U.S. Business ("DSUSB") Division, and the U.S. Corporate Division ("USCD"), including, without limitation, global functions within those divisions.
-Daiichi Sankyo, Inc., Plexxikon, and American Regent may be referred to, collectively, as the "Companies" or as the "Company."
+Daiichi Sankyo, Inc. and American Regent may be referred to, collectively, as the "Companies" or as the "Company."
 The Standards of Business Conduct apply to all employees of the Companies ("Company employees").